 HR Services webinars are free

 for HR Services members as of September 1, 2016.
 They offer district teams the opportunity to get needed training without leaving the office.
 Participants from member districts need to register to view any of the webinars.
-A description of each webinar is listed below each table.
+A description of each webinar is listed below.

 ACA Reporting Requirements